 Evidence of human habitation in these limestone rock caves can be traced back 8,000 years.
 The state's newest state park, Cathedral Caverns is off Highway 72 near Grant.

 There are many other places to visit and a hiker will fall in love with the region.
-The Natural Bridge comprised of sandstone and seams of iron ore is a 148-foot
+The Natural Bridge comprised of sandstone and seams of iron ore is a 148

-bridge arch that towers 60 feet above winding pathways.
-Formed thousands of years ago by headward erosion of a tributary stream, it is reportedly the longest
+-foot bridge arch that towers 60 feet above winding pathways.
+Formed thousands of years ago by headward erosion of a tributary stream, it is reportedly the longest natural rock

 Any outdoor adventurer can find interesting and fun activities in scenic Northern Alabama; the mountain lakes, rivers, caves and canyons offer unsurpassed enjoyment for all!